-The total amount of rain is called a raindrop.
+The total amount of rain is called rainfall.
 The Best Sites For Grammar Practice.
 I haven’t been a real big fan of putting a lot of time into direct grammar instruction.
 I generally believe, and I know some research has shown, that students can develop grammar skills through reading, and prioritize helping my students find high-interest reading materials.
 In addition, I use concept attainment (see posts near the bottom of The Best Resources About Inductive Learning & Teaching) to help students learn grammar concepts inductively.

 And I just hate “drill-and-kill” grammar worksheets.
-A number of our ELL students who have gone on to community college have been telling us they wish we had put more time into direct grammar instruction.

 Pronunciation of past simple verbs.
 50 Frases en inglés para sobresalir en cualquier debate.
 400 Palabras en inglés que son suficientes para que entiendas el 75% de los textos.
 Según descubrieron los investigadores de la Universidad de Oxford, las 100 palabras más usadas en inglés cubren el 50% de cualquier texto en este idioma (menos especializado o científico).
 Y si les agregas los 100 sustantivos, 100 verbos y 100 adjetivos más utilizados, tendrás una base de alrededor de 400 palabras que en abundancia encontrarás en casi cualquier texto.
 Para ayudar a aquellos que están estudiando inglés, Genial.guru juntó las palabras más necesarias para poder entender los textos en este idioma.
 16 Charts That Will Help You Be Way Less Stressed.
 33 ways to speak better English.

 If you’re reading this, I imagine you want to speak better English and communicate in a more confident and competent way.
 When we communicate effectively we are able to express our ideas and opinions, share experiences, and build relationships with others.
 When we struggle to express ourselves, we feel unvalued and insecure.
+As human beings, we want to participate in group discussions and have an impact on the society around us.
+In the modern world, we communicate across borders.
+English is the closest thing we have to an international language.
 Teaching Theme Lessons.
 Below you'll find ten common themes that ESL teachers use.
-If you use a theme-based textbook, you can supplement your curriculum with EnglishClub activities to keep your students interested.
-Your themes may be slightly different from the ones listed here.
-For example, Chapter One of your textbook might be called, "Getting around Town".
+155 Frases necesarias para una conversación en inglés.
+10 Ted Talks Every English Student Should Watch.
+This article shows you how to use TED Talks to improve your English, how they can be used in the classroom and suggests 10 great talks to use in the English classroom.

 Adjectives that Describe Personality - Word List.
 ESL Conversation Topics.
 ESLgold.com - Topics For Conversation - English as a Second Language free materials for teaching and study.
 Skills Speaking.
 Conversation Questions for the ESL/EFL Classroom.
 If this is your first time here, then read the Teacher's Guide to Using These PagesIf you can think of a good question for any list, please send it to us.
 The Essentials of Cover Letter Format.
-Which applicants have a higher chance of being called in for an interview—those who submit an interest-arousing cover letter or those whose cover letters are generic?
+Download English grammar lessons, for free, in the PDF format.

+55 Verbos en inglés poco conocidos pero útiles.
+Exámenes de comprensión de lectura para autoaprendizaje.
+English Prepositions Quiz: Are You Ready to Test Your Knowledge?
+IELTS General Reading Test Part 3.
+Free Practice Test.
+Tell a story or personal anecdote.
+Typical speaking tasks.
 Grammar videos.
 Quick Grammar.
 English Grammar.
 The English Game.
 Divididos por un idioma común.
 25 maps that explain the English language.
 Online language center blog.
 How to teach collocations with HAVE # 2.
 How to Pronounce -ed.
 Phrases with the preposition IN.
 English Verb Tenses.
 Correct Tense Usage. - learn English,grammar,tenses,verb,english.